jimmiebergmann/real-net/PROTOCOL.md

 # 4 - Acknowledgement
 All packets, flagged with the reliable flag, must be acknowledged by the receiver as soon as possible.
 Unacknowledged packets should be resent after any amount of time if they are marked as "reliable".
-Syncronization information should be used for determination of when the packets should be resent.
+Syncronization information could be used for determination of when the packets should be resent.
+Connection should be considered as lost after **x** number of unacknowledged resends.

 # 5 - Synchronization
 Synchronization interval is determined by the server and shared with the clients in the acception packet at connection.